YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 GDE Error: This indicates that the shared library for collation sequence nnnn reported the version as vvvv when collation properties for global name gggg were first added by GDE into the global directory and that this invocation of GDE noticed the shared library reporting an incompatible version llll.

-Action: See Action section for COLLTYPVERSION error in the  Message and Recovery Procedures Manual.
+Action: See Action section for `COLLTYPVERSION error in the Message and Recovery Procedures Manual <https://docs.yottadb.com/MessageRecovery/errors.html#colltypversion>`_.

 -----------------
 GBLNAME